-The matrix $\mat{D} (\mat{u})$ in~\eqref{prob:MMVL20IP1} is a diagonal matrix with $\mat{u}$ on its main diagonal, which determines the active directions in the dictionary $\vect{A}$, i.e., the directions with nonzero source signals.
+The matrix $\mat{D} (\mat{u})$ is a diagonal matrix with $\mat{u}$ on its main diagonal, which determines the active directions in the dictionary $\vect{A}$, i.e., the directions with nonzero source signals.
 Note that $ \bD(\bu) $ is not required in the regularization in~\eqref{prob:MMVL20IP1} because the rows of $ \bX $ that are not selected by $ \mat{D}(\bu) $ are not involved in the data fitting term and, hence, will be enforced to be all-zero by the minimization of $ \norm{\bX}_\Frob^2 $.
-Like the MAP estimation in~\eqref{prob:MAP}, problem~\eqref{prob:MMVL20IP1} can also be concentrated with respect to $\vect{X}$ and then reformulated by the matrix inversion lemma as the following integer program (IP)
+Like the MAP estimation~\eqref{prob:MAP}, problem~\eqref{prob:MMVL20IP1} is concentrated with respect to $\vect{X}$ and then reformulated by the matrix inversion lemma as the following integer program (IP)

-Next, by applying the same SDP reformulation technique as in~\cite{steffensCompactFormulationEll2018,pilanciSparseLearningBoolean2015}, the integer program in~\eqref{prob:MMVL20IP2} can be further written as the following MISDP problem with a slack variable $ \bT$:
+Next, by applying the same SDP reformulation technique as in~\cite{steffensCompactFormulationEll2018,pilanciSparseLearningBoolean2015}, the integer program in~\eqref{prob:MMVL20IP2} can be further written as the MISDP problem with a slack variable $ \bT$: